 Shellfish accounted for 48% of total catch, pelagics 26% and groundfish 24%.

 Approximately 76,400 Canadians make their living directly from fishing and fishing-related activities.

+Transboundary fisheries are an important subsector.
+Just for British Columbia, in 2016 exports of hake ($70.5), salmon (chinook, $47.5) and, pacific halibut ($43.6) accounted for CA$ 161.6 million.

 Unfortunately, fisheries are impacted by a number of threats including overharvesting, and other pressures on the marine/coastal environment such as pollution and habitat degradation.